Fathers' and Children's Equality

 Who We Are

 Fathers' and Children's Equality, Inc. (FACE) is a 501(c)(3) nonprofit, all volunteer, educational organization and support and self-help group for noncustodial parents and their families.
-We are not lawyers.
+We are not lawyers or psychologists.
 We educate the public regarding our areas of interest pertaining to families.
-We educate our members as to their rights and responsibilities as parents, help them effectively represent themselves in court, and show them how to manage their own cases, regardless of whether or not they choose to use a lawyer.
+At the highly stressful time of transformation of their family structure, we educate our members as to their rights and responsibilities as parents, help them effectively represent themselves in court, and show them how to manage their own cases, regardless of whether or not they choose to use a lawyer.

 Our areas of interest and expertise are: